Multifidelity Ensemble Kalman Filtering Using Surrogate Models Defined by Physics-Informed Autoencoders: Introduction

 \section{Introduction}

-Unlike the ``big-data'' approaches that are \textit{en vogue} at the moment, data assimilation~\citep{reich2015probabilistic,asch2016data} is, by necessity, a ``small-data'' affair.
-Instead of more traditional data-based approaches which aim to learn black-box solutions, at the heart of data assimilation is a well-posed inference problem, where one aims to learn knowledge about a quantity of interest through a mathematically rigorous approach.
-This work aims to land somewhere in the middle \citep{karpatne2017theory,willard2020integrating}, by attempting to combine both a mathematically rigorous data assimilation algorithm, and a data rigorous machine learning algorithm, through powerful techniques in multilevel inference \citep{giles2008multilevel,giles2015multilevel}.

-More formally, data assimilation is an inference process that aims at fusing information obtained from an inexact physics-based model, and from noisy sparse observations of reality, in order to enhance our understanding of some unknown process.
-From the perspective of machine learning, data assimilation is small-data learning problem, where the quantity of interest is weakly constrained by prior assumptions, and nudged towards the optimum by small quantities of imperfect data.
+Data assimilation~\citep{reich2015probabilistic,asch2016data} is a Bayesian inference process that fuses information obtained from an inexact physics-based model, and from noisy sparse observations of reality, in order to enhance our understanding of a physical process of interest.
+The reliance on physics-based models distinguishes data assimilation from traditional machine learning methodologies, which aim to learn the quantities of interest through purely data-based approaches.
+From the perspective of machine learning, data assimilation is a learning problem where the quantity of interest is constrained by prior physical assumptions, as captured by the model, and nudged towards the optimum solution by small amounts of data from imperfect observations.
+Therefore data assimilation can be considered a form of physics-constrained machine learning \citep{karpatne2017theory,willard2020integrating}.
+This work improves data assimilation methodologies by combining a mathematically rigorous data assimilation approach and a data rigorous machine learning algorithm through powerful techniques in multilevel inference \citep{giles2008multilevel,giles2015multilevel}.

-The ensemble Kalman filter~\citep{evensen1994sequential,evensen2009data,Burgers_1998_EnKF} known as the EnKF, is the name for a family of related methods that attempt to solve the data assimilation problem using Gaussian assumptions on an ensemble of model state realizations.

-Ensemble size is typically the limiting factor in the efficacy of ensemble-based data assimilation methods, thus heuristics correction methods such as covariance shrinkage~\citep{Sandu_2019_Covariance-parallel,Sandu_2015_covarianceShrinkage} and localization~\citep{petrie2008localization,Sandu_2019_adaptive-localization,Sandu_2019_ML-localization} have been developed.
-As some form of heuristic correction is required for operation implementations of the ensemble Kalman filter, reducing the need for such heuristic corrections is an important and active area of research.
+The ensemble Kalman filter~\citep{evensen1994sequential,evensen2009data,Burgers_1998_EnKF} (EnKF) is a family of computational methods that tackle the data assimilation problem using Gaussian assumptions, and a Monte Carlo approach where the underlying probability densities are represented by ensemble of model state realizations.
+The ensemble size, i.e., the number of physics-based model runs, is typically the main factor that limits the efficiency of EnKF.
+For increasing the quality of the results when ensembles are small, heuristics correction methods such as covariance shrinkage~\citep{Sandu_2019_Covariance-parallel,Sandu_2015_covarianceShrinkage,Sandu_2018_Covariance-Cholesky} and localization~\citep{petrie2008localization,Sandu_2019_adaptive-localization,Sandu_2019_ML-localization} have been developed.
+As some form of heuristic correction is required for operation implementations of the ensemble Kalman filter, reducing the need for such heuristic corrections in operational implementations is an important and active area of research.

-Full order model runs are one of the dominant costs in any operational data assimilation setup, thus, augmenting data assimilation algorithms with reduced order models \citep{cao2007reduced,farrell2001state} has existed in the literature for some time.